gmccreight/flinklab/README.md

 ### Installation

-We're going to be running on Amazon's Elastic Map Reduct (EMR), which supports Flink 1.12, so that's what we'll be installing.
+We're ultimately going to be running on Amazon's Elastic Map Reduct (EMR), which supports Flink 1.12, so that's what we'll be installing.
 Specifically, we'll be installing Flink 1.12.5.

-The following is taken from the local installation instructions for 1.12 here: https://ci.apache.org/projects/flink/flink-docs-release-1.12/try-flink/local_installation.html
+The following is taken from the local installation instructions for 1.12 here...

+https://ci.apache.org/projects/flink/flink-docs-release-1.12/try-flink/local_installation.html

-and tweaked a bit based on issues I encountered along the way.
+... and tweaked a bit based on issues I encountered along the way.

 #### Installing Java